drolbr/overpass-doc/en/preface/commons.md

 A manual load shedding therefore will start with the most heavy users and the following estimations for maximum use give us a broad safety margin.

-It can be performed by the public servers for heavy users an amount of requests that neither surpasses 10000 requests per day nor 1 GB as the total download volume.
+It is expected by the public servers that also heavy users an perform is below 10000 requests per day and download volume is below 1 GB per day.

 Amongst the expressed goals of the Overpass API project is to make running your own instance really simple.
 If you expect a higher demand than the above sketched usage limits,